ezntek/ezntek.github.io/content/posts/Librebooting the ThinkPad T480 (20241207T0933).md

 at that point, even leah became confused, so they decided it was a good idea to clone a fresh lbmk tree[^1].

-Turns out she made a commit that tried to do a shortcut to copy me.bin, but that didnt work! one local `git revert` later, it built!
+Turns out they made a commit that tried to do a shortcut to copy me.bin, but that didnt work! one local `git revert` later, it built!

 ## Back to compiling libreboot